Planning to hire employees in India? Here’s a quick guide

 While choosing to hire in India is a great move for company growth, it involves navigating complex regulations around legal entities, contracts, benefits, taxes, and compliance.

-Payoneer Workforce Management simplifies this process by managing all the legal, payroll, and compliance responsibilities for you, so you can focus on growing your team quickly and confidently without the usual hurdles.
+Payoneer Workforce Management helps simplify this process by assisting with managing legal, payroll, and compliance responsibilities for you, so you can focus on growing your team.

-We help companies employ independent contractors and full-time employees in 160+ countries, without the complexities of setting up a local legal entity.
+We help companies engage talent in 160+ countries, without the complexities of setting up a local legal entity.

 Partner with us when hiring employees in India for access to our unified platform, which allows you to:

-• Onboard new hires quickly and compliantly without a local entity
+• Onboard talent quickly and compliantly without a local entity

-• Run global payroll securely and in a few clicks
+• Run global payroll with statutory contributions in a few clicks

-• Handle taxes, benefits, work permits, timesheets, background checks, and more
+• Assistance with taxes, benefits, work permits, timesheets, and more

-From hiring in days to multi-currency payroll, we have everything a business needs to hire, pay, and manage their global team.
+From onboarding in days to multi-currency payroll, we have everything a business needs to engage, pay, and manage a global team.

 1) How can I legally hire an employee in India?